Princes in the Tower: Background

-On 9 April 1483, Edward IV of England died unexpectedly after an illness lasting around three weeks.
-At the time, Edward's son, the new King Edward V, was at Ludlow Castle in Shropshire, and the dead king's brother, Richard, Duke of Gloucester, was at Middleham Castle in Yorkshire.
+On 9 April 1483, King Edward IV died unexpectedly after an illness lasting around three weeks.
+At the time, his son, the new King Edward V, was at Ludlow Castle in Shropshire - the traditional seat of the Prince of Wales - and the dead king's brother, Richard III (then Duke of Gloucester), was at Middleham Castle in Yorkshire.
 The news reached the Duke of Gloucester around 15 April, although he may have been forewarned of Edward's illness.
 It is reported that he then went to York Minster to publicly "pledge his loyalty to his new king".
 The Croyland Chronicle states that, before his death, Edward IV designated his brother Gloucester as Lord Protector.
 Edward's words may not have mattered, however, since "as the precedent of Henry V showed, the Privy Council was not bound to follow the wishes of a dead king".

 Edward V and Gloucester set out for London from the west and north respectively, meeting at Stony Stratford on 29 April.
-The following morning, Gloucester arrested Edward's retinue including the boys' uncle, Anthony Woodville, 2nd Earl Rivers, and their half-brother Sir Richard Grey.
-They were sent to Pontefract Castle in Yorkshire where, on 25 June, Rivers and Grey were beheaded.
-Gloucester then took possession of the prince himself, prompting Elizabeth Woodville to take her other son, Richard, Duke of York, and her daughters into sanctuary at Westminster Abbey.
+The following morning, Gloucester arrested Edward V's retinue including the boys' uncle, Anthony Woodville, and their half-brother Sir Richard Grey.
+They were sent to Pontefract Castle in Yorkshire where, on 25 June, Woodville and Grey were beheaded.
+Gloucester then assumed custody of Edward V himself, prompting his mother Elizabeth Woodville to take her other son, Prince Richard, and her daughters into sanctuary at Westminster Abbey.

 Edward V and Gloucester arrived in London together.
-Plans continued for Edward's official coronation, but the date was postponed from 4 May to 25 June.
+Planning continued for Edward's official coronation, but the date was postponed from 4 May to 25 June.
 On 19 May 1483, Edward was lodged in the Tower of London, then the traditional residence of monarchs prior to the coronation.
-On 16 June, he was joined by his younger brother Richard, Duke of York, who was previously in sanctuary.
-At this point, the date of Edward's coronation was indefinitely postponed by their uncle, Gloucester.
-On Sunday 22 June, a sermon was preached by Dr. Ralph Shaa, brother of the Lord Mayor of London, at Saint Paul's Cross claiming Gloucester to be the only legitimate heir of the House of York.
-On 25 June, "a group of lords, knights and gentlemen" petitioned Richard to take the throne.
+On 16 June, he was joined by his younger brother, Prince Richard, who was previously in sanctuary.
+At this point, the date of Edward's coronation was indefinitely postponed by their uncle, Gloucester (later Richard III).
+On Sunday 22 June, a sermon was preached by Dr. Ralph Shaa, brother of the Lord Mayor of London, at St Paul's Cross claiming Gloucester to be the only legitimate heir of the House of York.
+On 25 June, "a group of lords, knights and gentlemen" petitioned Richard III to take the throne.
 Both princes were subsequently declared illegitimate by Parliament; this was confirmed in 1484 by an Act of Parliament known as Titulus Regius.
-The act stated that Edward IV and Elizabeth Woodville's marriage was invalid because of Edward's pre-contract of marriage with Lady Eleanor Butler.
+The act stated that Edward IV and Elizabeth Woodville's marriage was invalid because of Edward's pre-contract of marriage with Lady Eleanor Talbot.
 Gloucester was crowned King Richard III of England on 6 July.
-The declaration of the boys' illegitimacy has been described by Rosemary Horrox as an ex post facto justification for Richard's accession.
+The declaration of the boys' illegitimacy has been described by historian Rosemary Horrox as an ex post facto justification for Richard III's accession.